ivorscott/saas-infra/README.md

 ### Setup
 1. Navigate to desired SaaS environment `local/saas`, `dev/saas` etc.
 2. Create you own `terraform.tfvars` file from the sample.
+For example:

 ```
 profile  = ""